likaho/AgenticProtocol-Gemma/README.md

 2.  **llm-server**: This folder contains an Express web service that handles requests from llm-proxy-server service.
 It forwards prompts to the Galadriel network.

-3.  **contracts**: Here, you'll find all the NFT (AGENTL) and ERC20 (AGEN) contracts.
+3.  **agents**: Here, you'll find all agents using DataGemma.

 4.  **ai-app-builder**: The ai-app-builder folder includes both client and server-side projects.
 It provides a no-code agent building tool and serves as the marketplace.

 5.  **llm-proxy-server**: In this folder, you'll find Python scripts responsible for function calling.
-They act as a proxy, deciding which tool or agent to call or redirecting calls to the Galadriel network.
+They act as a proxy, deciding which tool or agent to call or redirecting calls to the Gemma2 27B model.